jmuganga54/ReactJs/README.md

 ```
 > Now we can open the application in an editor or IDE

-> This is a breaknow of the most important folders and files
+> This is a breakdown of the most important folders and files
 - `README.MD` - [Markdown] file usually displays informationabout the content contained in its repositories.
 - `node_modules/:` - This folder contains all node packages that have been installed.
 Since we use create-react-app, a couple of node modules are alread installed.
 We'll not touch this folder, since node packages are usually installed and uninstalled with npm via the command line
 - `package.json` - This file shows you a list of node package dependencies and other porject configuration